Unveiling of the REM public art program

 Next steps and selection of artists

 In 2021, the process of selecting the artists and works will begin.
-The first artists selected for the South Shore sector will be known early next year (2022).
-The first works of art will be installed for the REM’s commissioning in 2022, on the South Shore section.
+The first artists selected for the South Shore sector will be known next year (2022).
+The first works of art will be installed in time for the REM’s commissioning on the South Shore section.

 Stay tuned throughout the coming months for the unveiling of the works of art and their official locations.